Hours of operation

 Peer Support evolved after years of demand from NAIT students as we recognized that supporting student mental health is imperative.
 Finally, in the fall of 2018, NAITSA was able to start putting the wheels in motion.

-The Peer Support program is funded by The NAIT Students’ Association (NAITSA), with support from the AB Government Mental Health grant paid to us through NAIT’s Student Health and Well-Being department.
+The Peer Support service is funded by The NAIT Students’ Association (NAITSA), with support from the AB Government Mental Health grant.

 What does a peer support session look like?